ira-mane/diet-fusion/README.md

 # DietFusion - A Simple Website for a Dietitian's Business
 Welcome to DietFusion, a professionally designed yet simple website for a dietitian's business.
-This website is built using HTML, Tailwind CSS, and JavaScript, with Blogger as the blogging platform and Elfsight for widgets.
+This website is built using HTML, Tailwind CSS, and JavaScript, with Blogger as the blogging platform.

 ## Live Website
 [Link to the live website](https://dietfusion.netlify.app)